Flexberry/flexberry.github.io/pages/trainings/developers-school/module1/tds_module1-about.en.md

 5. Know the varieties of modern web apps
 6. To understand the differences between multipage and single-page web applications (SPA and MPA)
 7. To understand the principle of organizing a web application based on REST API
-8. To be able to use the basic tools of web development: Chrome Developer Tools, Postman, Fiddler
+8. To be able to use tools for testing and debugging communication between web client and web server: the Chrome Developer Tools, Postman, Fiddler

 ## You can